Student Affairs Main Menu

 - A person must not present a false identification, either written or oral, in order to obtain alcoholic beverages.

-- Persons and/or organizations who have permission to serve alcohol must sign a statement accepting full responsibility for any personal injuries, damages to property, and cleanup of Armstrong Atlantic State University property.
+- Persons and/or organizations who have permission to serve alcohol must sign a statement accepting full responsibility for any personal injuries, damages to property, and cleanup of Armstrong State University property.
 Organizations are reminded that events held off-campus must adhere to the same alcohol regulations as on-campus events.

 - The advisor of an organization who has permission to serve alcohol at a special event is required to be present at the event.